Naomi Klein: The Shock Doctrine

 Central to the book's thesis is the contention that those who wish to implement unpopular free market policies now routinely do so by taking advantage of certain features of the aftermath of major disasters, be they economic, political, military or natural.
 The suggestion is that when a society experiences a major 'shock' there is a widespread desire for a rapid and decisive response to correct the situation; this desire for bold and immediate action provides an opportunity for unscrupulous actors to implement policies which go far beyond a legitimate response to disaster.
 The book suggests that when the rush to act means the specifics of a response will go unscrutinized, that is the moment when unpopular and unrelated policies will intentionally be rushed into effect.
 The book appears to claim that these shocks are in some cases intentionally encouraged or even manufactured.
 Klein identifies the "shock doctrine", elaborating on Joseph Schumpeter, as the latest in capitalism's phases of "creative destruction".

 The Shock Doctrine was adapted into a short film of the same name, released onto YouTube.
 The original is no longer available on the site; however, a duplicate was published in 2008.
 The film was directed by Jonás Cuarón, produced and co-written by his father Alfonso Cuarón.
 The original video was viewed over one million times.
 The director Michael Winterbottom, alongside Mat Whitecross, also produced a documentary on the book which premiered in 2009.

 The publication of The Shock Doctrine increased Klein's prominence, with The New Yorker judging her "the most visible and influential figure on the American left—what Howard Zinn and Noam Chomsky were thirty years ago."
 On February 24, 2009, the book was awarded the inaugural Warwick Prize for Writing from the University of Warwick in England.
 The prize carried a cash award of £50,000.

-This Changes Everything: Capitalism vs. the Climate
+This Changes Everything

 Klein's fourth book, This Changes Everything: Capitalism vs. the Climate, was published in September 2014.
 The book puts forth the argument that the hegemony of neoliberal market fundamentalism is blocking any serious reforms to halt climate change and protect the environment.
 Questioned about Klein's claim that capitalism and controlling climate change were incompatible, Benoit Blarel, manager of the Environment and Natural Resources global practice at the World Bank, said that the write-off of fossil fuels necessary to control climate change "will have a huge impact all over" and that the World Bank was "starting work on this".
 The book won the 2014 Hilary Weston Writers' Trust Prize for Nonfiction, and was a shortlisted nominee for the 2015 Shaughnessy Cohen Prize for Political Writing.